BrookeHeck/github.io-reading-notes-/class-06.md

 ## Introduction to the DOM
 1. What is the DOM?
+- DOM represents an HTML page and it's elements as nodes and objects that can be used with JavaScript.
 2. Briefly describe the relationship between the DOM and JavaScript.
+- The DOM is essential for being able to create, update, change, and access different HTMl elements on a webpage.
+When you think of a HTML element as just markup on a webpage it only provides the user with structure, but when you think of a HTML element as a JavaScript object, there is way more you can do with an element.
+The element can now have different properties and functions, and JavaScript can be used to change those properties based on how a user interacts with it.
+The DOM is key to making dynamic webpages.

+## Things I want to know more about
+- I didn't know the DOM was part of a web API, but it makes sense that it is independent from JavaScript so that other programming languages can use it.
+I would like to know more about how the JavaScript interacts with this API.

 ### Links
 [JavaScript object basics](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics)
+\
 [Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)